 If you subscribe to Nest Aware, your Nest camera can also alert you when it views a person and you’ll have footage saved to the cloud.
 Keep in mind, the camera will not trigger Nest Secure to sound the alarm.

 Are professional installers available?

 Yes.
-We designed Nest Secure to be easy to install yourself, but you could have a Nest Pro do it for you.
+Nest Secure is designed to be easy to install yourself, but you could have a pro do it for you.